rmnblm/Raclette/README.md

 ## Documentation

+- Enable/disable row highlighting globally with `tableView.isRowHighighlightingEnabled = false`
+- Enable/disable dynamic row height globally with `tableView.isDynamicRowHeightEnabled = false`
+- Redirect the scroll view delegate to the calling instance with `tableView.scrollViewDelegate = self` (note that `UIScrollViewDelegate` must be implemented in the class header)

 ### Rows

 Rows can either be added to a table with or without specifying a section.
 If you don't specify a section, Raclette adds the row to the last section of the table.
 If you didn't add a section before, Raclette creates a default one for you.